EiffelFly/remark-indexed-block/README.md

 This lib will annotate every block in the markdown file with site wise unique identifier and generate HTML accroding to the new markdown.

-It contains two elements, a remark plugin and a set of rehype handler.
+It contains three elements, a remark plugin, a set of rehype handler and a rehype plugin.
 The remark plugin introduce two new node type:

 - IndexedBlock
 - IndexedBlockChildren

-And we have two rehype handlers for these two types to generate apporiate HTML.
+After we had modified the markdown, we have two rehype handlers for these two types to generate apporiate HAST, then we have a rehype plugin to insert desired element and finally we stringify the hast to HTML.

 ## How to use